> Uploading knowledge... _

 An example with language without dialect (no region specified in the language) an a region that combined with the language created an app supported locale

-Now, let's make things even more complex.
-What happens if we select "English" (without a specific dialect) and choose a region that is not associated to that language in our app, like, for example, "Italy".
+Now, let's see what happens when there is no exact match and CLDR distance matching really kicks in.
+What happens if we select "English" (without a specific dialect) and choose a region not associated with that language in our app, like, for example, "Italy"?
 In this case we encounter the first mismatch between Locale.preferredLanguages and Bundle.preferredLocalization.
 The first one will return en-IT, so a very basic combination of the preferred language and region device settings.
 This allows iOS to:

 • translate everything at system level with the "en" language